 The majority of the Company's domestic locations currently carry site-specific pollution legal liability insurance, which may provide coverage under certain circumstances for pollution damage to third parties.
 In addition, the Company's domestic contracting operations carry contractors' pollution liability insurance, which may provide coverage under certain circumstances for damage to third parties.
-However, both of these coverages are restrictive in nature, as they are subject to certain exclusions and effective dates, consistent with insurance industry requirements.
-In addition, such coverage is subject to specific and aggregate limits which may not be sufficient to cover claims, if they should arise.

-In prior years, consistent with industry trends, the Company was not able to obtain pollution insurance at reasonable costs and, therefore, carried only such coverage as was required by regulatory permits.
+However, both of these coverages are restrictive in nature, as they are subject to certain exclusions and effective dates, consistent with insurance industry In prior years, consistent with industry trends, the Company was not able to obtain pollution insurance at reasonable costs and, therefore, carried only such coverage as was required by regulatory permits.
 In addition, the extent of insurance coverage under certain forms of policies has been the subject in recent years of litigation in which insurance companies have, in some cases, successfully taken the position that certain risks are not covered by such policies.
 If, in the absence of such insurance, the Company were to incur liability for environmental damages of sufficient magnitude, it could have a material adverse effect on the Company's business and consolidated financial condition.